shawninder/reviews/README.md

 reviews
 =======

-A collection of written reviews I, [Shawn Inder](https://github.com/shawninder), have received from past colleagues/employers.
+A collection of written reviews I have received from past colleagues/employers.